Tandy 1000: Mouse options

 As the Tandy 1000 uses the same game ports as the Tandy Color Computer series, the 26-3025 Color Mouse and 26-3125 Deluxe Mouse are compatible with the Tandy 1000, though not all DOS software and drivers recognize them.
 The Tandy Digi-Mouse requires a separate controller that was available in either ISA or PLUS format.
 Systems with RS-232C serial ports can use standard serial mice, and later systems, such as the 1000 RL, feature a PS/2 mouse connector.

 Joystick options

 Radio Shack offered a two-button joystick with its proprietary 6-pin DIN joystick connector that is compatible with the older TRS-80 Color Computer but not standard 15-pin IBM PC game ports often found on sound cards and i/o multifunction ISA cards.
 It works with many games written to take advantage of Tandy graphics and sound.

+Light pen

+The original Tandy 1000 and SX have a DE-9 connector for a light pen.
+Radio Shack did not manufacture a light pen accessory, but light pens from third-party manufacturers such as Warp Speed and The Lite-Pen Company could be ordered directly from Radio Shack's Tandy Computer Catalog.
+The Tandy light pen interface suffered from similar limitations to the IBM Color Graphics Adapter, primarily limited horizontal resolution and lack of compatible software.

 Modem options

-Radio Shack offered Tandy 1000 PLUS 300-Baud PC Modem that is compatible with the 1000EX/HX that used PLUS slots.
-Radio Shack also offered 2400-baud internal modem.
-Third party modems with speeds of 14k baud should work provided they are eight-bit ISA, and fit.
+Radio Shack offered Tandy 1000 PLUS 300 bps PC Modem that is compatible with the 1000EX/HX that used PLUS slots.
+Radio Shack also offered 2400 bps internal modem.
+Third party modems with speeds of 14.4k bps should work provided they are eight-bit ISA, and fit.